farikkm/farikkm/README.md

-## Hi there, I'm Fariz, the self-taught Full-stack developer.
+## Hi there, I'm Fariz, the Full-stack developer.

 ### About Me: